nprigent/Intro2ITSecCourse/doc/slides.md

 - Full disk encryption allows to cryptographically protect the whole disk against this.

-- In practice, it is possible to require a password or an external device to boot the system.
+- In practice, full-disk encryption generally requires a password or an external device to boot the system.

 ## Malicious software